panphora/smashingthingstogether/content/post/making-a-blog-with-hugo.md

 taken directly from: https://gohugo.io/tutorials/github-pages-blog#configure-git-workflow

+make sure you have a `README.md` file before starting this

 {{< highlight console >}}
 # Create a new orphand branch (no commit history) named gh-pages
 git checkout --orphan gh-pages

 # Unstage all files
 git rm --cached $(git ls-files)

+# i added this
+git rm -r *

 # Grab one file from the master branch so we can make a commit
 git checkout master README.md